gplepage/vegas/doc/source/vegas.rst

 |vegas| samples the integrand in order to estimate the integral.
-It uses those same samples to train its |AdaptiveMap| in this fashion, for use in later iterations of the algorithm.
+It uses those same samples to train its |AdaptiveMap| in this fashion, for use in subsequent iterations of the algorithm.

 .. autoclass:: vegas.AdaptiveMap